-The Mardon family has been producing wine in the area since the early 19th century and it is nearly indisputable that they produce the best, most serious, most complex Quincy available.
-It is a small, family owned estate with the cellar literally below the house and a total annual domaine production of under 10,000 cases.
-Their “Tres Vieilles Vignes” cuvée, is made from vines that exceed 50 years of age and up to 80 years old, and it rivals many a top Sancerre for sheer fruit density and depth.
+The village of Quincy is located about 50 miles west of Sancerre on the left bank of the Cher river.
+To those in the know, this picture-esque Loire Valley appellation is an excellent source of crisp, mineral-driven Sauvignon Blanc.
+The Mardon family has been producing wine in the area since the early 19th century and it is indisputable that they produce the best, most serious, most complex Quincy available.
+Today Hélène Mardon runs this small, fmaily-owned domaine with the cellar literally below the house and a total annual domaine production of under 10,000 cases.
+Their “Tres Vieilles Vignes” cuvée is made from vines that exceed 50 years of age, and it rivals many a top Sancerre for its complexity and depth.